inconsistent-dg/AC-Modding/ACNH/emulation.md

 ### Merging Dumped Game

-If your game was dumped in parts (`<Game>.xc0`, `<Game>.xc1`) use nxDumpMerger to merge the files into one part.
+If your game was dumped in parts (`<Game>.xc0`, `<Game>.xc1`) use nxDumpFuse to merge the files into one part.
 If it was dumped as one file (`<Game.xci>` or `<Game>.nsp`) then you can skip this section.

-Extract the `nxDumpMerger.zip` that you downloaded earlier, and open the `nxDumpMerger.exe`.
+Extract the `nxDumpFuse.zip` that you downloaded earlier, and open the `nxDumpFuse.exe`.
 If your antivirus goes off, it's a false positive because of how the merging happens.
 You're safe to allow it on your device.
 Set the input to one of the parts and it should auto-detect rest.
 Next, set the output folder.
 Select `Merge Dump` and the app will merge the files into one at the output folder.
 If you had multiple games dumped into parts like this, repeat the process for the rest.

 # yuzu Setup